- Sherry Wine:

 Second, the most active studies on sherries, as well as proliferation and development of sherry analogues in the republics of the USSR, took place in 1930-1970s.
 At that time, the protection of denominations of origin was more or less well-developed, and what’s more, there was a sherry D.O. in Spain already — but the Soviet Union was traditionally a little bit away from a large part of international agreements.
 It felt good in the “a-little-bit-away” and produced champagne, cognac, whisky, porto, sherry and even the wine proudly called “Château Yquem”.
 By the way, since the modern sherry production in ex-USSR countries was launched in Soviet years, we’ll refer to the drinks described in this article as Soviet sherries.

-All this has lead to the fact that the word kheres (sherry) is mainly associated with wines from Crimea, rather than with Andalusian wine.
-And again, the protection of origin applies to the Spanish, French and English names of sherry — Jerez, Xérès, Sherry — and the Russian word “Õåðåñ” [héres], with its rich phonetic and semantic connotations, appeared again to be a little bit away from international regulations.
-In addition, even still in the USSR there was a practice to label wines produced with some elements of sherry technology as “Sherry-type wine”.
-For the sake of a better confusion, perhaps.
+All this has lead to the fact that the word kheres (sherry) in ex-USSR is mainly associated with wines from Crimea, rather than with Andalusian wine.
+And again, the protection of origin applies to the Spanish, French and English names of sherry — Jerez, Xérès, Sherry — and the Russian word “Õåðåñ” [héres] appeared again to be a little bit away from international regulations.

-The situation was, of course, misleading and ambiguous.
+The situation is, of course, misleading and ambiguous.

 Sherry-like notes in the taste and aroma are achieved by sherrization of the wine — a processing method of enriching the wine (through the contact with sherry yeasts) with the aforementioned aldehydes, acetals, volatile acids and other ingredients.